 How do I caption music?

 Generally speaking, the process for captioning or transcribing music is the same as any other video or audio file.
-You'll follow the steps above ( video or audio ).
+You'll follow the steps above (video or audio).

-Which words are included in the captions/transcript depend on the music.
+Which words are included in the captions/transcript depends on the music.
 You'll want to be as detailed as you can, such as "upbeat cello solo" or "whimsical flute with strong bass in the background."
 Try to capture the feel and tempo of the music in the description provided.